without Internet Explorer,

 in 1280 x 960 resolution

 This is Priest's best selling and charting album.
-Apparently when it came out, they used the Hellion to sell cars.
-I don't view this as Priest's best, but it is the best they did during the 80's.
-It's got some good stuff going on, Halford brought back his high notes, the songwriting is improved, and very little of this run time is bad.
+Apparently when it came out, they even used the Hellion to sell cars.
+I don't view this as Priest's best, or even contending, but it is the best they did during the 80's.
+It's got some very good stuff going on, Halford brought back his high notes, the music is very fun, and very little of this run time is bad.

 This is the best Priest did between Stained Class and Painkiller.
-I have it as a fraction greater than Hell Bent For Leather owing to it's slim songwriting and technical advantages.
-These are small, but I only have a point between them.
-I believe the year of this release functions as a changing of the guard.
+I have it as a fraction greater than Hell Bent For Leather owing to it's more consistent track-list.
+The margin is small, but I only have two points between them.
+I view the year of this release functions as a changing of the guard.
 Essentially, this is the last year where all the best albums were of the early metal variety.
 Metal was about to splinter into many directions, and would stay that way.
 As to who would enjoy this, the power and thrash that split off are the main ones, along with the previous early metal and hard-rock fans.

 When it comes to a discussion on heavy metal, you cannot ever forget Judas Priest or their seminal album Screaming For Vengeance.
 No other album has been more influential in the development of metal, and after Screaming, heavy metal was never the same again.
 While Priest took a little detour into bar-based hard rock in the early 80's, they came back here with, well, a vengeance.
 It's hard to believe that this came right after Point of Entry; while PoE was subdued and generally relaxed, Screaming delivers riff after headbanging riff with little let or hindrance.
 In fact, I would say that SFV had a singular role in the development of traditional metal (think power metal, speed metal, heavy metal, etc...) unlike anything seen before or since.
 This IS that wrecking ball album, an album that changed the way people go about making metal.